scullyio/scully/docs/scully-configuration.md

 ### distFolder

-`distFolder` option provide to Scully the path to the compiled Angular application.
-By default Scully take the path reading the `angular.json`.
-You can set it up follow your needs.
+`distFolder` - Path to the Angular application's dist folder.
+Scully takes the `angular.json` file's default path.
+This option can be modify according to the needs.

 ### routes

-Scully sort routes in 2 types:

-- handled
-- unhandled
+Scully has the two following types of routes:

-#### handled Routes
+#### Handled Routes

-handled routes reference to routes with static params.
+Routes with static params.

+Eg.

 ```
 /foo/1
 ```

-#### unhandled Routes
+#### Unhandled Routes

-handled routes reference to routes with dynamic data.
+Routes with dynamic data.

+Eg.

 ```
 /foo/:id
 ```

-## proxyConfig

-Takes a relative filename filename for a proxy config file.
-For details look at [this](https://github.com/chimurai/http-proxy-middleware/blob/master/README.md).
-We use the same config format as [webpackDevServer](https://webpack.js.org/configuration/dev-server/#devserverproxy).

-`routes` is a reference to all unhandled routes which Scully will transform to handled, using plugins.
-If you want to know more about plugins go to [Plugins](plugins.md) section.
+All unhandled need to be handle through plugins.
+For more information about router plugins read the [Plugins](plugins.md) documentation.

 ### extraRoutes

-The `extraRoutes` property allow to the developer add an array of unhandled routes to discover by Scully.
-These can be routes that exist in AngularJS, or in React, or in whatever Framework's router.
+`extraRoutes` - Allows developers to add an array of unhandled routes.
+These routes can exist in an AngularJS, React, or any other framework.

 It can be handle `:string`, `Promise<string>` or `Promise<Array<string>>`

+The **extra routes** array requires parameters of type: `:string`, `Promise<string>` or `Promise<Array<string>>`

+Eg.

 ```typescript
 extraRoutes: ['/foo/id', new Promise('/bar/barId'), new Promise(['/foo/fooId', '/bar/id'])];